AndrianaMis/AaltoProject/README.md

     returns -> actions: (B,) ,   logp:   (B,) (log-prob of chosen action)
 - MultiDiscrete -> logits: (B, D, C) (per-qubit categorical) loops over the D qubits, samples a Categorical for each -> actions: (B, D) (class per qubit)    , logp: (B,) sum of per-qubit log-probs (needed for PPO)

+## 25/09/25:

+Does the M0,M1,M2 (esp m0, m1) apply the paulis to the correct indexed qubits?
+Cuase the masks are len x R   (fixed) Fix the logic behind injection of errors and injection of corrections (2 separate functions)